US STOCKS-Wall St drops as China stock slump stokes growth fears

 July 27 (Reuters) - Wall Street sank on Monday, with the Nasdaq losing almost 1 percent after the steepest decline in Chinese stocks in eight years increased concerns that cooling growth in the world’s No. 2 economy could hurt China’s trading partners.

-The Dow Jones industrial average finished at its lowest since February, the Nasdaq Composite hit a four-week low and the benchmark S&P 500 ended at its lowest in over two weeks.
+The Dow Jones industrial average finished at its lowest level since February, and the S&P 500 chalked up a five-session losing streak for the first time since January.

-In an additional negative sign, 480 stocks hit 52-week lows on the New York Stock Exchange, the most in one day since Oct.
+In addition, 480 stocks hit 52-week lows on the New York Stock Exchange, the most in one day since Oct.
 15.

 Commodity prices resumed a downward spiral, with the Thomson Reuters CRB commodities index hitting a six-year low and oil a four-month low.